 |$2485 USD||Per Person Sharing||based on 4 people traveling|

-You will be arrive at Edinburgh Airport and make your way via taxi to your overnight accommodation at The Apex Waterloo Place, a luxury city centre boutique hotel situated at the east end of Princes Street.
+You will arrive at Edinburgh Airport and make your way via taxi to your overnight accommodation at The Apex Waterloo Place, a luxury city-center boutique hotel situated at the east end of Princes Street.
 The remainder of the day is at your leisure.
 Overnight Apex Waterloo Place, Edinburgh.

 At the top of the Royal Mile and overlooking Princes Street Gardens and the New Town is Edinburgh Castle.
 In 1566 Mary Queen of Scots gave birth to James VI in the royal palace within the castle and the tiny bed-closet still survives.
 Most importantly to Scots, in 1996 the Stone of Destiny, Scotland’s coronation stone, was placed in the Crown Room alongside the nation’s Crown Jewels, (the Honours of Scotland), following its return from Westminster after a space of 800 years.
 Travel along the Grassmarket, a paradise of independent merchants and eateries with a rich history.